-Bus Drivers
+- Bus Drivers

->

-> Most of our Team Leaders don't work with us over the summer, so it can be anywhere from April to May before you will hear from us.
+Most of our Team Leaders and Heads of Department don't work with us over the summer, so it can be anywhere from April to May before you will hear from us.
 If your application is successfully shortlisted to interview stage and your job involves a lot of guest contact, then we really want to meet you!
-We will be in touch with you to confirm, but to help you plan your trip these interviews will take place around mid-May.
+We will be in touch with you to confirm, but to help you plan your trip these interviews will take place around mid-late May.

->

-> PLEASE NOTE: A one-week induction will follow the start date/crew sign-up.
+PLEASE NOTE: A one-week induction will follow the start date/crew sign-up.
 The induction includes company, department and health and safety training in preparation for opening day.